ibm-cloud-docs/watsonxdata/prov_lite_plan.md

 1. Enter the service name.
 The service name can be any string.
 This service name is used in the web console to identify the new deployment.

-1. Select resource group.
-For IBM Cloud trial accounts, you cannot create additional resource groups.
-The default resource group is the only option available for selection.
+1. Select the resource group.
-    Trial IBM Cloud accounts can have only one resource group.
+    IBM Cloud trial accounts can have only one resource group.
     {: note}

 1. Optional: Enter the tags and access management tags.

-1. You can provision the Lite plan instance based on the following use cases.
-Select one of the use cases from the list to proceed.
+1. Select one of the use cases to proceed:

     * **Generative AI** : The provisioned instance includes Presto, Milvus and Spark.
     * **High Performance BI** : The provisioned instance includes Presto (C++) and Spark.
     * **Data Engineering** : The provisioned instance includes Presto (Java) and Spark.

-1. In the **Summary** page, review the license agreement and select the checkbox to acknowledge the agreement.
+1. In the **Summary** page, review the license agreement and select the checkbox to agree.

 1. Click **Create**.
-The **Preparing watsonx.data** page opens that displays the progress of provisioning.
+The **Preparing watsonx.data** page opens that displays the progress.
 The {{site.data.keyword.lakehouse_short}} Console opens after provisioning is complete.